Where can you find the most up to date information?

 - installed highly visible signage that outlines the new requirements and COVID-19 health information

-- begun temperature checking clients before they enter the front entrance of the building as a precaution
+- begun temperature checking clients and staff before they enter the front entrance of the building as a precaution

 - installed optional QR code check-in points for clients with appointments